the-solipsist/talks/2017_12_27_-_jabber_xmpp_the_past_the_present_and_the_future.md

 * Doesn’t work with multiple devices
 * Auto response loops

+Note: Also on my bucket list for quite some while is that OTR must go away.
+It doesn’t work reliable and can even be dangerours when it gets into auto response loops.

+The gajim developers have annouced that they are not planning on porting their plugin over to the Python 3 / GTK 3 release.
+New clients like dino don’t even implement it in the first place.
+Support for it will be removed from Conversations this year.

 ---

 ## Image Thumbnails
 * XEP-0385: Stateless Inline Media Sharing
 * OMEMO: Data URIs
 * Size limit (10,000 bytes)

+Note: I’m not a huge fan of making feature annoucements for Conversations until I have actually implemented them.
+But Ithink that I will start experimenting with thumbnails for images and videos.

 ---